arunchaudharee/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304     (Other)   :15840
 ```

-It is better to load data again to coerce all columns ("steps", "date" and "interval") to appropriate class ("numeric", "character", "integer").
+From structure of data, since 'date' is a factor and both 'steps' and 'interval' are integer, it is better to load data again to coerce all columns ("steps", "date" and "interval") to appropriate class ("numeric", "character", "integer").

 ```r